Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Write your opinion about your favorite animal on a poster-size What's Your Favorite Animal? organizer, or on a worksheet being displayed using an interactive whiteboard, document camera, or projector.

-- Model thinking of and writing out three reasons behind your favorite animal choice.
+- Model thinking of and writing out three reasons to support your favorite animal choice.

-- Reread your opinion and reasons together, and ask your students if your reasons convinced them that your choice was the best.
+- Reread your opinion, reasons, and closure together, and ask your students if your reasons convinced them that your choice was the best.
 Listen to any responses.

 - Take any questions your class may have.